bernhardAxonIvy/doc/source/concepts/error-handling.rst

 Error Boundary Event
 ~~~~~~~~~~~~~~~~~~~~

-An :ref:`process-element-error-boundary-event` catches errors which were thrown
+A :ref:`process-element-error-boundary-event` catches errors that have been thrown
 from the attaching activity or subprocess if the configured Error Code matches
-the error thrown.
+the received error code.

 |image3|